An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 • Ikkaku Shinsaibashi: the juiciest chicken you’ll ever eat, washed down with beers and pickles

-• Sake Bar Shiki: we had a blast at this tucked-away upstairs sake bar, trying a range of different sakes served up by the friendly owner
+• Sake Bar Shiki: we had a blast at this tucked-away upstairs sake bar, trying a range of different sakes served by the friendly owner

 • Kuishinbo: A hole-in-the-wall local okonomiyaki joint where the pancakes are served on the grill in front of you